ggplot 101 recitation 🎃

 pumpkins_raw filter(...predicate/condition...)

-, retain only the observations that were the winners or those in the first place.
+Now that you hae kept only the Giant Pumpkins, retain only the observations that were the winners (i.e. those in first place).

 %>%